surenrao/cligui/README.md

 - It’s for newbies who are afraid or don’t like terminal.
 - Future feature: UI for config files (internally fill all required options and spit out the file)
 - paste code or import file and preselect options (work both ways)
-- search stackoverflow for most asked question and provide ui for that
+- search stackoverflow and google trends for most asked question and provide ui for that
 - plugin / modular app, where each command/config can be installed later
 - example webmin, puphpet, [nginx config](https://www.digitalocean.com/community/tools/nginx), http://clihelper.com/ https://createapp.dev/
 ## Tools and lib